tmontes/python-wires/README.rst

     w = Wiring()

-Its attributes are callables, and will be auto-created on first access; each can then be wired to other callables:
+Its attributes are callables, auto-created on first access, that can be wired to other callables:

 .. code-block:: python